In the previous modules, you learned the foundational building blocks of modern AI applications:

 Task-Oriented Agents

-Designed to complete specific workflows or objectives, including those requiring interaction with browsers, desktop applications, or system interfaces
+Designed to complete specific workflows or objectives, including those requiring interaction with browsers, desktop applications, or system interfaces.
+Computer use agents can control a browser or desktop UI directly — no API required.

 Multi-Agent Systems